Richard Thalheimer: The Sharper Image

 Over the coming years, Thalheimer promoted products through magazine ads and catalog mailings.
 The Sharper Image regularly introduced new products to its line, and they were often seen as innovative.
 In the 1980s, Thalheimer introduced many products to the mass market, including the first cordless telephone.
 Other products included the first telephone answering machine, the first hand-held microcomputer, the first children's two-wheel Razor Scooter, and the Ionic Breeze Air Purifier.

 By the mid-1990s, the company became known for selling "quirky gadgets" and with the rise in electronic devices in homes, the company grew exponentially.
 During the opening of a Sharper Image store on Sutter Street in San Francisco in 1996, Thalheimer gave a presentation with NeXT Computer founder, Steve Jobs.
 Thalheimer spoke about how he witnessed Jobs' presentation earlier that year at WebMania, where he presented NeXt's dynamic web page builder.
 Thalheimer during his speech stated that at the time he thought "I gotta have this."
 Two months later, The Sharper Image launched its online catalog, which was built in partnership with NeXT Computers.
 Jobs presented The Sharper Image website to a select group of people in the store, explaining that thousands of webpages could be built depending on information about that user stored in a database.
 While NeXT Computer was using dynamic webpages with other clients, it is believed this is the first time it was used on this scale within retail.
-Job explained during the presentation that he and Thalheimer would "continue to enhance it, but it's already way ahead of anything else that is out there."
+Jobs explained during the presentation that he and Thalheimer would "continue to enhance it, but it's already way ahead of anything else that is out there."

 Later, Jobs presented the software at a number of expos, using The Sharper Image's website as an example.
 In some cases, Thalheimer also presented a short segment on how the website had allowed the company to transition from a traditional catalog model to online.
 At Internet World expo in 1996, Thalheimer presented a segment during Steve Jobs' speech about dynamic web pages.
 Thalheimer stated that The Sharper Image spent $35 million in 1995 to distribute 2 million catalogs each month to its clients.
 He explained that the web catalog would completely transform how they did business.
 The partnership established between Thalheimer and Jobs went onto become what today is seen as modern-day ecommerce.
 At the time, some magazines such as Wired spoke about the technology used by The Sharper Image and how Jobs' innovations were likely to change the retail sector forever.
 In the coming years, the model worked on with Thalheimer was offered and reproduced at other large retailers across the United States.